 Checkpoints won’t be copied, because no external datastore has been specified.
 This will result in the full repository reindexing on the first start.
 Use --skip-checkpoints to force the migration or see https://jackrabbit.apache.org/oak/docs/migration.html#Checkpoints_migration for more info.

 For some reason, the migration process needs access to binaries in the datastore and is unable to find it.
-In order to specify your datastore configuration, include the following flags in the
+To specify your datastore configuration, include the following flags in the

 <<ADDITIONAL_FLAGS>> portion of your migration command: